15 Different Types of Hawks in Mississippi

 These types of hawks in Mississippi feed mainly on small birds, such as sparrows, warblers, and thrushes.

-They are also known to take small mammals and reptiles occasionally.
-These hawks are not commonly seen since they hunt during the day and roost at night.
+They are also known to occasionally take small mammals and reptiles.
+These hawks are not commonly seen because they hunt during the day and roost at night.

 Disturbed or threatened, they fly away quickly and silently with rapid wing beats.